billymohajeri/Capstone3-Finland-Cities/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all code reviewers for making this project better.
+- I would like to thank all code reviewers for making this project better.
+- Original design idea by Nelson Sakwa on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>